Adopted from the book on PLS-SEM by Hair, Hult, Ringle, and Sarstedt.

 Two-stage approach (higher-order constructs): an approach to modeling and estimating an higher-order constructs in PLS-SEM, which is particularly useful when a reflective-formative or formative-formative higher-order construct serves as an endogenous construct in the PLS path model.

 Two-stage approach (moderation analysis): an approach to model the interaction term when including a moderator variable in the model.
-The approach can be used when the exogenous construct and/or the moderator variable are measured formatively.
+The approach can also be used when the exogenous construct and/or the moderator variable are measured formatively.

 Two-tailed test: see Significance testing.